1. Assets Under Management

 5. Effect of AUM on expense ratio or fee

 Every fund house levies a fee proportional to the fund size – which is the management fee.
 It is a flat rate to the whole fund; they charge investors based on the number of units they hold.
 The fund performance has no direct impact on the fees.
 It merely covers the admin charges and determines the asset manager’s compensation for his efforts.
 Total Expense Ratio (TER) is the annual costs to operate a mutual fund.
 SEBI mandates the AUM to be always higher than TER.

 6. AUM and market movements

 Market fluctuations impact the assets under management considerably.
 The fund’s assets will rise when it earns returns and fall when it incurs losses.
 This also determines the mutual fund fee.
-Lesser value generally means lower fees.
-For instance, say, a 100 investors have cumulatively invested Rs.
-10,000 in a mutual fund that has earned 10% returns.
-Then the fund’s AUM would be ₹11,000.
-This said and done, companies use different methods to calculate the value of assets they manage.
+Lesser value generally means lower costs.
+For instance, say, 100 investors have cumulatively invested Rs.10,000 in a mutual fund that has earned 10% returns.
+Then the fund’s AUM would be Rs.11,000.
+This said and done, and companies use different methods to calculate the value of assets they manage.

-In a nutshell, AUM is a good way to assess a fund’s popularity and performance.
+In a nutshell, AUM is an excellent way to assess a fund’s popularity and performance.
 But it shouldn’t affect your decision to invest or not.
-If comparing these metrics seems difficult, you can always invest with ClearTax.
-We have selected these best-performing portfolios to cater diverse investment needs.
+If comparing these metrics seems complicated, you can always invest with ClearTax.
+We have selected the best-performing portfolios to cater to diverse investment needs.